JWHAPO/jwhapo.github.io/_posts/2019-05-27-flutter_splash_screen.md

 ---
 layout: post
-title: How to make splash screen.
+title: How to make Splash screen of Flutter.
 ---

 ## simple Splash Screen ##